shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 This might be fundamental for inferential reasoning, assuming the importance of how it's tied to relevant actions.
 The mental representations S here are put into "boxes" (a "belief box" or a "desire box").
 That being said,

 > Someone who *believes* S stands in a psychologically important relation to the proposition expressed by S.

-Another important point to bring up here pertaining to the discussion of systematically theorizing The Representational Theory of Thought or what constitutes as a mental language is that token-and-type has to come into play.
-To be more specific,

-> The **type** is the mental representation itself (repeatable), and the tokens are reflected as the mental events or could be neurological.
-And thought processes are casual sequences of **tokenings** of mental representations.

 So, to talk about the actualization of a mental image in such case, the process goes as,